wagtail/wagtail/docs/howto/settings.rst

           views.py
       manage.py

 From your app directory, you can safely remove ``admin.py`` and ``views.py``, since Wagtail will provide this functionality for your models.
-Configuring Django to load Wagtail involves adding modules and variables to ``settings.py`` and urlconfs to ``urls.py``.
+Configuring Django to load Wagtail involves adding modules and variables to ``settings.py`` and URL configuration to ``urls.py``.
 For a more complete view of what's defined in these files, see `Django Settings <https://docs.djangoproject.com/en/dev/topics/settings/>`__ and `Django URL Dispatcher <https://docs.djangoproject.com/en/dev/topics/http/urls/>`_.

 What follows is a settings reference which skips many boilerplate Django settings.
 If you just want to get your Wagtail install up quickly without fussing with settings at the moment, see :ref:`complete_example_config`.